anthonyjlau/anthonyjlau.github.io/projects/rainbow-warrior-connection.md

 ---

 ## The Rainbow (Warrior) Connection
-For our final project in ICS 314, I worked in a team to create the [http://159.89.232.121/#/] (Rainbow Warrior Connection).
+For our final project in ICS 314, I worked in a team to create the [Rainbow Warrior Connection](http://159.89.232.121/#/).